ljw2024polyu/HPR-web-test/site/hprlp/_sources/Interfaces/Julia interfaces.md.txt

 # Julia interfaces

-This page explains how to use the **Julia interface** of HPR-LP, from running the provided demos to building your own problems, adjusting solver settings, and interpreting results.
+This page shows how to use the **Julia interface** of HPR-LP: run demos, build custom problems, adjust solver settings, and interpret results.

 ---

-## Usage 1: Test Instances in MPS Format
+## Usage 1: Run LP instances in MPS format

 ### Setting Data and Result Paths
 Before running the scripts, please modify `run_single_file.jl` or `run_dataset.jl` in the scripts directory to specify the data path and result path according to your setup.